 The initial withdrawal is equal to the current account value multiplied by the specified annual withdrawal rate, and all withdrawals are assumed to be set aside on January 1st into a separate account to fund expenses for the year.
 The withdrawals are modified by inflation each year before increasing or decreasing in proportion to the real gains and losses of the portfolio subject to a variety of withdrawal rules:

 This specifies the maximum allowable increase or reduction (after accounting for inflation) from the last withdrawal.
 For example, if the maximum increase is set to 10% and the real portfolio value increased 5%, the withdrawal increase for the next year is 5%.
-But if the real portfolio value increased 15%, the maximum increase is capped at 10%.
+But if the real portfolio value increased 15%, the withdrawal increase is capped at 10%.
 Note that portfolio increases and decreases can be independently controlled.

 To disable a change limit and allow any increase or decrease in spending regardless of the magnitude of the change, set the limit to “X”.